michaelcunningham/mcunningham/README.md

 	cp ~/.bash_profile ~/.profile

+NOTE: I also like to add this to keep the text from vi visible after exiting vi

+	echo "set t_ti= t_te=" > ~/.vimrc

 NOTE: On some linux installations when "set -o vi" is used it will remove the tab-complete

       Create the ~/.inputrc file to compensate for that